gokcehan/lf/doc.md

 ## statfmt (string) (default `\033[36m%p\033[0m| %c| %u| %g| %S| %t| -> %l`)

 Format string of the file info shown in the bottom left corner.
+This option has no effect unless `rulerfmt` is also set.
+Using `rulerfile` is preferred and this option is provided for backwards compatibility.

 The following special expansions are supported: